neuml/paperetl/README.md

 ### Additional dependencies

 PDF parsing relies on an existing GROBID instance to be up and running.
 It is assumed that this is running locally on the ETL server.
-This is not necessary for the CORD-19 dataset.
+This is only necessary for PDF files.

 - [GROBID install instructions](https://grobid.readthedocs.io/en/latest/Install-Grobid/)
 - [GROBID start service](https://grobid.readthedocs.io/en/latest/Grobid-service/)